RaquelDiazMar/100DaysOfCode/Readme.md

 Day 1 or

-Day 71 or how to perform some Data Exploration with Pandas: College Major vs. Your Salary
+Day 71 or how to perform some __Data Exploration with Pandas__: College Major vs. Your Salary

+Day 72 or how to perform __Data visualization with Matplotlib__: Programming Languages